hawkeye64/vue-laminate/docs/src/pages/developing/using.md

 The reason some CSS definitions are in their own file is so that if you don't care for what we have done, you can certainly make your own.
 We don't try to tie you down to our own designs. `vue-laminate` was made to be extensible as much as possible.
 :::

-All color themes that comes with Vue Laminate is available individually, in the `themes` folder.
-To use the `blue` theme, you can:
+All color themes that comes with Vue Laminate are available individually, in the `themes` folder.
+To use the `red` theme, you can:

 ```js
 import 'vue-laminate/dist/index.css '